int-brain-lab/tycmd-wrapper/README.md

 ### Uploading a firmware file

-To upload firmware to a board, use the `upload` function.
+To upload a firmware file to a board, use the `upload` function.
 You can address a board by its port or by its serial number.

 ```python